Nikith17/Nikitha-COSC1290-ICE/README.md

 # Nikitha-COSC1290-ICE
-This is for lab purpose
+This is for lab purpose only